2016-12-09 - AFRAIDGATE RIG-V FROM 109.234.35[.]39 SENDS "OSIRIS" VARIANT LOCKY RANSOMWARE

 IMAGES

 Shown above: Desktop of an infected Windows host after rebooting.
-This is the most recent variant of Locky (the "Osiris" variant).
+This is the most recent variant of Locky ransomware (the "Osiris" variant).

 Click here to return to the main page.